bisqwit/TinyDeflate/README.md

 ## Memory usage at default settings

-* 320 bytes of automatic storage for length tables (320 elements)
+* 320 bytes of automatic storage for length tables
-* 640 bytes of automatic storage for huffman tree (352 elements)
+* 640 bytes of automatic storage for huffman tree
-* 32 bytes of temporary automatic storage while a huffman tree is being generated (16 elements)
+* 32 bytes of temporary automatic storage while a huffman tree is being generated
 * An assortment of automatic variables for various purposes (may be register variables, depending on the architecture and of the compiler wits)
 * ABI mandated alignment losses